How do I update my credit card details?

 - Check the card number to ensure it's not an old or cancelled card and that it has been entered correctly.

-- If you're not from New Zealand or Australia, check with your bank to see if your credit card is authorised for an International transaction (specifically for VENDHQ.COM.)
+- Check with your bank to see if your credit card is authorised for an International transaction (specifically for VENDHQ.COM.), if you are located outside of USA, Australia, New Zealand, United Kingdom, and Canada.

 - Ensure online transactions are authorised for the credit card.